25 Easy Ways to Keep Cool and Cut Air Conditioner Costs

 - Leave the house: When it is super hot outside and you get tempted to turn on the AC, why not leave?
 If you have shopping to do, why not do it during the hottest part of the day.
 Grocery and retail stores will be nice and cool and you can soak up that cool air for free!
 If you don’t have any shopping to do, why not go see a movie or go out for a nice long lunch?

 - Insulate your home: If your home is more than 10 years old, 9 times out of 10 you are going to have cracks around doors and windows.
 To help keep the cool air in and the hot air out you’re going to need to seal those holes.
 Caulking is cheap and it will help keep that dreaded heat out.
-This will also save you money in the wintertime by keeping your home nice and toasty without having to run the heater as often.
+This will also save you money in the winter by keeping your home nice and toasty without having to turn on the heating as often.

 - Cool down with a wet towel: A great way to cool down while at home is by wetting or freezing a towel and applying it to the neck.
 When your towel has lost its cooling effect simply wet it again and start the process all over again.
 This is a cheap and affordable way to cool down without the need to run an air conditioning during the summer months.
 You can also use gel freeze packs wrapped in a towel to get the same result and they will cool you for longer before having to get re-frozen.